suldev/manx/README.md

 # Manx
 Download, parse, and filter multiple blocklists and inject them directly into your dnsmasq or hosts configurations.
+Manx is capable of reading dnsmasq, hosts, adblock, and domain-only entries; it can output any of these types using the syntax argument.
+See the Syntax section for more information.

 ## Docker
 Build the docker image using the following command in project root directory: